andreacomo/keytool-helper/README.md

 * generate a new *Certificate Sign Request* (**CSR**)
 * sign a CSR and produce a **certification chain** (p7b)

+##### NB:
+In order to reduce dependencies, some classes of `sun.security` package has been used: may not compile on JDKs different than OpenJDK/Oracle.

 ## How to use

 Code is better than thousand words: check out [`KeyToolsTest`](https://github.com/andreacomo/keytool-helper/blob/master/src/test/java/it/codingjam/keytool/services/KeyToolsTest.java)!